jagadee93/simongame/README.md

-# color challenge game
+# simongame
-This is a simon color challenge game
+This is a simon color game